MENU

 May 27, 2026

-As MTI reports, the legislation, submitted by Justice Minister Márta Görög, states that to maintain international peace and security and to protect human rights, it is essential to hold the perpetrators of the most serious international crimes accountable before an international judicial forum.
+As MTI reports, the legislation, submitted by Justice Minister Márta Görög, states that in order to maintain international peace and security and to protect human rights, it is essential to hold the perpetrators of the most serious international crimes accountable before an international judicial forum.

 To this end, it is necessary to maintain Hungary's participation in the Rome Statute of the International Criminal Court, the legislation's reasoning states.